Equity Financing for Your Business

 1. Decide how much you need

 Look at your business budget and calculate your most immediate funding needs.
 If the amount is relatively small, you might find it easier to apply for a small business loan.
-However, investors could be a better fit if you need significant funds or access to ongoing funds.
+However, investors could be a better fit if you need a significant amount of money or access to ongoing funding.
+Just keep in mind that it will take longer to raise funds.

 Your investor will want to know how much you need and what you plan to use the funds for, such as building an expansion, upgrading equipment or branching out into a franchise.

-Make sure to have your business’s essential paperwork on hand when approaching equity investors.
-While the required business documents will vary based on the investor or firm, here are some standard documents you might need:
+You’ll also need to have your business’s essential paperwork on hand, including financial documents that can prove the metrics and forecasts you’ve provided are accurate.
+While the required business documents will vary based on the investor or firm, here are some of the documents you might need:

 3. Find investors